 Blogger is the original online blogging platform that started the rise of blogs and has given countless people a voice since its inception way back in the late 1990s.

-The precursor to WordPress and perhaps one of the most influential sites for self publishing, you could even argue that Blogger paved the way for the hyper-connected social media lives we’re all accustomed to today.
-If you are looking for more powerful website builder for a blog or business, you can check our list of best website builders this year and some of their alternatives.
+The precursor to WordPress and perhaps one of the most influential sites for self-publishing, you could even argue that Blogger paved the way for the hyper-connected social media lives we’re all accustomed to today.
+If you are looking for a more powerful website builder for a blog or business, based on our evaluations and many readers' suggestions, Zyro is definitely worth giving a look.

 |Overall score||Great for beginners, but only gives you basic features|

 |Ease of use||Really simple to get started and publish a blog|

 |Ecommerce||There aren’t any specific e-commerce features but you can monetize your blog with AdSense|